-The Canadian Accounting Standards Board has confirmed that the use of International Financial Reporting Standards ("IFRS") will be required for publicly accountable profit-oriented enterprises.
+The Canadian Accounting Standards Board has confirmed that the use of IFRS will be required for publicly accountable profit-oriented enterprises.
 IFRS will replace Canada's current GAAP for those enterprises.
 These new standards are applicable to fiscal years beginning on or after January 1, 2011.
 Companies will be required to provide comparative IFRS information for the previous fiscal year.
 The Company will implement this standard in its first quarter of fiscal year ending January 28, 2012 and is currently evaluating the impact of the transition to IFRS and will continue to invest in training and resources throughout the transition to facilitate a timely conversion.
-A detailed description of the Company's IFRS project structure and status is included as part of the "Transition to International Financial Reporting Standards" section in the Company's July 31, 2010 Management's Discussion and Analysis.